physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="announcements"></a> Announcements

+__May 27, 2020:__ The full list of diagnoses for the challenge have now been posted [here] (https://github.com/physionetchallenges/physionetchallenges.github.io/blob/master/2020/Dx_map.csv).
+See the full announcement on the Challenge Google Group [here](https://groups.google.com/forum/#!forum/physionet-challenges).

+__May 26, 2020:__ Abstract reviews are now complete and will be announced within the next week.
+Please see the updated [key dates/deadlines](#dates-and-deadlines) and details on the [wild card entries](#wild-card) below.
+See the full announcement on the Challenge Google Group [here](https://groups.google.com/forum/#!topic/physionet-challenges/KBzTLnxdwzY).

 __May 12, 2020:__ Your abstracts are under review, and we hope to release acceptances and rejections by early June.
 For those who missed the abstract deadline, we will provide an opportunity to qualify as a wild card participant over the summer, so please don’t give up!

 __May 11, 2020:__ We have begun the official phase of the Challenge.
 Please find a new tranche of data posted [here](https://storage.cloud.google.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_2.tar.gz) with SNOMED-CT codes as diagnoses.
 Please note that there are some errors or debatable labels in some of the data.
 Part of the Challenge will be working out how to deal with these issues.
 In the next few weeks, we will release more data and reopen the scoring system with a new scoring metric.